Steroid

 Structure of 24-ethyl-lanostane, a prototypical steroid with 32 carbon atoms.
 Its core ring system (ABCD), composed of 17 carbon atoms, is shown with IUPAC-approved ring lettering and atom numbering.

 A steroid is an organic compound with four fused rings (designated A, B, C, and D) arranged in a specific molecular configuration.

 Steroids have two principal biological functions: as important components of cell membranes that alter membrane fluidity; and as signaling molecules.
 Examples include the lipid cholesterol, sex hormones estradiol and testosterone, anabolic steroids, and the anti-inflammatory corticosteroid drug dexamethasone.
 Hundreds of steroids are found in fungi, plants, and animals.
-All steroids are manufactured in cells from a sterol: cholesterol (animals), lanosterol (opisthokonts), or cycloartenol (plants).
+All steroids are manufactured in cells from sterol precursors: cholesterol and lanosterol (in opisthokonts), or cycloartenol (in plants).
 All three of these molecules are produced via cyclization of the triterpene squalene.

 Structure

 The steroid nucleus (core structure) is called gonane (cyclopentanoperhydrophenanthrene).
 It is typically composed of seventeen carbon atoms, bonded in four fused rings: three six-member cyclohexane rings (rings A, B and C in the first illustration) and one five-member cyclopentane ring (the D ring).
 Steroids vary by the functional groups attached to this four-ring core and by the oxidation state of the rings.
 Sterols are forms of steroids with a hydroxy group at position three and a skeleton derived from cholestane.
 Steroids can also be more radically modified, such as by changes to the ring structure, for example, cutting one of the rings.
 Cutting Ring B produces secosteroids one of which is vitamin D_{3}.

 5α-dihydroprogesterone (5α-DHP), a steroid.
-The shape of the four rings of most steroids is illustrated (carbon atoms in black, oxygens in red and hydrogens in grey).
-The nonpolar "slab" of hydrocarbon in the middle (grey, black) and the polar groups at opposing ends (red) are common features of natural steroids.
+The shape of the four rings of most steroids is illustrated (carbon atoms in black, oxygens in red and hydrogens in gray).
+The nonpolar "slab" of hydrocarbon in the middle (gray, black) and the polar groups at opposing ends (red) are common features of natural steroids.
 5α-DHP is an endogenous steroid hormone and a biosynthetic intermediate.